 - So, what do you do now?
 You clearly don’t want to go for the terms that have the highest results, they are going to be more competitive and it’s going to take a lot longer to try and rank for those terms.
 Instead, look for those that have over 100 searches per month – is there anything there that you can really hone in on and try and develop your website around those search terms?

 - OK – where next?
 This is where it gets a bit technical.
 Websites are like books, that’s the easiest way to explain it, and like a book it has a cover, it has chapters and sub-chapters and that’s how a website should be structured.
 We have things called tags – H1’s H2’s all the way to H6’s which act like the Titles and Chapters.
 Here’s where you can influence your search rating by making sure that your Title reflects your page titles and meta descriptions (that short little bit of text that people see below the page on search results) to really make sure that you can begin to rank for the terms you want to.

 SEO Tip: Download a free tool called Screaming Frog which will let you put your website in and download how your website is structured pulling out all of your titles, meta descriptions and your H1 tags.
 How relevant are these based on all the information that you’ve discovered so far?
 Do you actually have any included on your website?
 Do you have access to your website to be able to make these changes?

 Have you set up your Google My Business Account?

-So that’s a very quick overview of SEO tips, including some keyword research tools and search engine software that you can use to look at your SEO performance.
+So, that’s a very quick overview of SEO tips for websites, including some keyword research tools and search engine software that you can use to look at your SEO performance.